Creative activity:

 18. Take time to create other visual elements of your map by looking through your selection of collage-making materials.

-19. If you made a note in point 2., you could reflect on this to help you select your images.
-These could be pictures and symbols that represent your special place, are of interest, and bring you a sense of calm.
+19. If you made a list at the start, you could reflect on this to help you select your images.
+These could be pictures or symbols that represent your special place, you like, or help you feel calm.
 You could also choose words and sentences that bring meaning to your map.

 20. Cut or tear out your selected collage pieces and set them aside.